tscholze/shell-icon-generator/README.md

 # License
 Due to the fact that this script is heavly based on ImageMagick.
 The licence is the [ImageMagick license](http://www.imagemagick.org/script/license.php).

+Thanks to [Lemming](https://openclipart.org/user-detail/lemmling) for providing the awesome sheep icon.